f0r4y312/jquery-stylesheet/README.md

        $ss.css('background-attachment', 'scroll');
     }

-Next, let's chain together some changes, in the different ways $.stylesheet.css() can be called as a setter.
+Next, let's chain together some changes in the different ways $.stylesheet.css() can be called as a setter.

     $ss.css({'margin-left': '10em', 'background-attachment': 'fixed'}) /* different styles, different values */
        .css(['padding-right', 'height'], '0px')                        /* multiple styles, same value        */
        .css('width', '100%');                                          /* single style and value             */

+Finally, in a moment of madness, let's remove this style rule altogether!

+    $ss.css(null);

 **Chaining**
-> Similar to jQuery.css(), the getter calls cannot be chained, only the setter calls and init() can be chained.
+> Similar to jQuery.css(), the getter calls cannot be chained, only the setter calls can be chained.

 **Shorthands**
 > Again, similar to jQuery.css(), shorthand style names are not supported.